The difference between a master’s and an MBA in educational leadership

 An M.Ed. in educational leadership from Lynn University

 The online Master of Education (M.Ed.) in educational leadership helps graduates advance their careers and make a positive impact on a greater number of learners—whether in the school system, non-profit or corporate organizations.
 Lynn’s program offers an optional specialization in training and development for individuals who want to maximize their career mobility outside of the education sector.

 The M.Ed. in leadership is an attractive master’s degree for working teachers; however, the coursework is designed for professionals from diverse backgrounds and who are interested in working in a variety of educational settings.

-Faculty will assist students with internship placement at a local school or with a career-focused project.
+Faculty at Lynn University will assist students with internship placement at a local school or with a career-focused project.
 It’s offered entirely online and can be completed in as little as one year, enabling students to earn an advanced degree without putting their career on hold.

 Students seeking state certification will be prepared to pass the Florida Educational Leadership Examination (FELE), which, due to Florida’s reciprocity agreements, will qualify most* students outside of the state of Florida to be certified as educational leaders in their home states.

 *Not all states have reciprocity agreements with the state of Florida.
 We encourage you to review your state’s educational leadership reciprocity agreements to determine if the FELE is the right exam for you.